alabiibrahim/Credit-Card-Fraud-Risk-Analysis/README.md

 - "Old" and "Very Old" age groups are the most affected by fraud.
 This group may benefit from extra education on fraud prevention, simplified fraud reporting tools, or proactive alerts when unusual activity is detected on their accounts.

-- These three days consistently show higher fraud activity.
+- Watch these three days (Fridays, Mondays & Sundays) consistently show higher fraud activity.
 If fraud monitoring teams have flexible staffing, consider increasing coverage on these specific days.